computationalmystic/augur-group10/README.md

 ![Tooltips](Tooltip.png)

 2. Lines of Code Per Commit : Number of Commits Ratio was added to the page.
+It shows the ratio in terms of lines of code additions, deletions, net (additions - deletions), and total (additions + deletions) in the past week, month, and year.

 ![Ratio](Ratio.png)

 3. Number of Clones metric was added to the page.
 The metric requires push access to the repository that is being viewed.
+It shows total clones and also unique clones (number of different devices/users that have cloned).

 ![Number Of Clones](NumberOfClones.png)